 Tip: How to unprotect a protected folder on Mac

-If you don’t want to keep a folder private anymore, you can remove password protection from the folder by dragging it out from the vault to a desired location such as the Desktop.
+If you don’t want to keep a folder private anymore, you can remove password protection from the folder by dragging it out from F-Vault to a desired location such as the Desktop.
+Alternatively, select the folder, control-click it, and then choose Export to Finder.

 If you want to password protect a folder to send in an email, just use this method.

 1. Launch Terminal on your Mac.
-You can use Spotlight or go to Finder > Applications > Utilities.
+You can use Spotlight to search for it or go to Finder > Applications > Utilities.

 2. Suppose you need to password protect the folder “Test A” in Documents.
 Control-click “Test A” in Finder and choose Get Info.

-3. In the new window that appears, go to the General section, highlight the location path (after Where) and copy it.
+3. In the Info window that appears, go to the General section, highlight the location path (after Where) and copy it.

 4. Return to Terminal.
 Type cd and a space and paste the path.
-Hit Return.
+Press the Return key.

 6. Type zip –er TestAProtected.zip “Test A”.
 Here “TestAProtected” is the name you give to the ZIP file.
 Hit Return.